A novel sequential method for building upper and lower bounds of moments of distributions: Acknowledgments

-We now provide our theoretical analysis of Algorithm \ref{algo:tangency}.
+Throughout the section, we suppose that Assumptions \ref{assump1} and \ref{assump2} hold, for continuous functions $\beta(.)$ and $\nu(.)$.
 The main idea of our analysis relies on the control of the following gap between the upper and lower envelopes, defined, for every \( n \in \mathbb{N}^* \) and \( x \in \mathbb{R} \), as:

 where \( \overline{C}(x; \mathbf{T}^{(n)}) \) and \( \underline{C}(x; \mathbf{T}^{(n)}) \) are defined in Eqs.~\ref{eq:compound_maj} and \ref{eq:compound_min}, respectively.